jramshur/Code-Snippets/Power Query/Replace all errors with null values.md

- # Replacing Error Values with Null in Power Query
+ # Replacing All Error Values in a Table with Null

 Power Query code to replace all error values in all columns with `null`.
 Uses the `Table.ReplaceErrorValues` function along with `List.Transform` to achieve this dynamically for all columns.